 Word document with section break and line numbering greyed out and in bottom left corner shows we are in Section 1

 The extra page of the document is in Section 2 of the document.
-We can see this simply by clicking on to the page and then checking the Section number in the Status Bar at the bottom of the screen (see below).
+We can see this simply by clicking on the page and then checking the Section number in the Status Bar at the bottom of the screen (see below).

 Word document where the bottom left of the screen shows us we are in section 2

-Tip: if you can’t see the Section number, right-click the Status Bar (the bar at the very bottom of the screen, where you can see the Page number) and then select Section from the Customize Status Bar list.
+Tip: if you can’t see the Section number, right-click the Status Bar (the bar at the bottom of the screen, where you can see the Page number) and then select Section from the Customize Status Bar list.

 Customise Status Bar where Formatted Page Number, Section and Page Number are all selected and the mouse is pointing to Section